Skip to main content Home

 How to install tokens

-Run the following git command to install RHDS tokens:
+If your project uses a bundler, run the following command in your terminal to install RHDS tokens:

 Usage